 Term One of the course examines your visual practice and introduces critical theories and research methods to provide a framework for MA study in this discipline.
 You will produce work that interrogates key critical ideas and be set briefs that require you to extend your practice across time-based, sequential, interactive and narrative situations.
 You will be introduced to key thinking and making skills in this phase that will be essential for your practice throughout the rest of the course.

 Term Two offers you the opportunity to use both the critical and technical skills gained in Term One to produce self-directed projects alongside set briefs that encourage you to develop your visual voice across different mediums.
-During this phase you will also develop a project proposal for your final major project and thesis in Term Three.
+During this phase, you will also develop a project proposal for your Final Major Project and thesis in Term Three.

-In Term Three and Four you will undertake a final major research project that relates to the expanded field of illustration and visual media.
+In Term Three and Four you will undertake a Final Major Research Project that relates to the expanded field of illustration and visual media.
 This will involve a self-directed major practical project and the completion of a related thesis, which demonstrates your critical reflection, analysis and original research.

 If you are unable to continue or decide to exit the course, there are two possible exit awards.
 A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.

 Discover our printing techniques, from Lithographic Printing to Print Finishing and Bookbinding.

 This workshop offers a wide-range of expertise in everything from etching to lithography.

 The Digital Space is an open-plan, creative hub with computers set up with specialist software.

 How to apply